 for the land, for getting their hands in the earth."

-John, our winemaker, is best known for introducing Petit Manseng to the state of Georgia.
+Dr. John, the master winemaker and grape grower, was best known for introducing Petit Manseng to the state of Georgia.
 Called "a new southern classic" by Wines and Vines Magazine (Nov.
 2011), Petit Manseng is ideally suited to the regions terroir.
 Tiger Mountain Vineyards is currently the only producer of this unique white wine in Georgia.

 A divided trellis system allows an abundance of sun and air to move through the vines.
 The 2,000 foot altitude, mineral-rich soils and well-drained slopes are the perfect terroir for impeccable fruit.